Forms & Flyers

-Lehman College is grateful to the Department of Arts, Heritage, and the Gaeltacht of the Irish Government for all their support of Irish language programing at CUNY.
-The Irish Government support includes funding for six years of curriculum development grants, Fulbright foreign language teaching assistants sent from Ireland to Lehman College over the past six years, and Irish Fulbright Commission travel grants for four Lehman students in 2011 and three students in 2012.
-In 2012-2013, as indicated above, funding was provided for our speakers series.
+Lehman College is grateful to the Ireland-United States Commission for Educational Exchange and the Irish Government’s National Lottery.
+The Irish support included funding for six years of curriculum development grants, Fulbright foreign language teaching assistants sent from Ireland to Lehman College over the past six years, and Gaeltacht Summer Awards for four Lehman students in 2011, three students in 2012, and two students in 2013.
+In 2012-present, as indicated above, funding was provided for our speakers series.

 Department of Languages and Literatures, Lehman College, CUNY